 During the third quarter, the management of the former alternative and quantitative investments business line was split into its two constituent parts - O'Connor, the single-manager hedge funds business, and alternative investment solutions (AIS), the multi-manager hedge funds business.
-These two business lines will continue to be reported together as O'Connor and AIS.
+These two business lines will continue billion as of 30 September 2013 compared with CHF 586 billion as of 30 June 2013.
+Negative currency translation effects of CHF 13 billion and net new money outflows were partly offset by positive market performance of CHF 13 billion.